exiaoranyang/vct-elo-tracker/README.md

 ### Notes

-- Note that cumulative elo represents the strenght of teams at the **very moment** calculations stop.
+- Note that cumulative elo represents the strengths of teams at the **very moment** calculations stop.
 This means cumulative elos for pre-franchising are the strongest teams (as rated by the calculations) as of the **end** of **Champs 2022**.
 And, post-franchising cumulative elo is the strongest teams as of the **end of Masters London 2026**.
 - Because of the difference in sheer match numbers between pre and post franchising, elo values are not really comparable across pre and post franchised teams.
 - Due to the design of the elo calculation, playing more matches typically results in higher elos, which means winners of early tournaments in the season are rated less (see FNATIC with a peak of 1845.388 despite winning back to back masters.)